 But they’re wrong.

-Offshore banking can be very different than banking “onshore.”
-While it’s true that offshore banking means having a bank account outside of your home country, the banks that are typically used for offshore banking operate differently than “onshore” banks.
+Offshore banking can be very different than banking “onshore”.
+Everyone knows that offshore banking means having a bank account outside of your home country.
+But the banks that are typically used for offshore banking also operate differently than “onshore” banks.

 Not surprisingly, they also have different upfront and ongoing fees associated with opening and maintaining accounts.